cc1533/DataComms-ProgAssignment2/README.md

 4. Add ack support for client.java so it knows what server.java received or didn't receive.
   * Resending packets can be added later.
 5. Add a global timer to client.java that keeps track of the last unacked packet sent to server.java.
-6. Add a way for server.java to tell if it got a packet out of sequence order and drop it if it was wrong.
+6. DONE -- Add a way for server.java to tell if it got a packet out of sequence order and drop it if it was wrong.
 7. Implement go-back-n protocol (oh boy...).
 8. Make sure program correctly handles missing packets.
 9. Hopefully the program is done by this point...